Bounds on eigenstate thermalization

+In this Letter, we submit a conjecture that the ETH holds true for \textit{all} operators up to $\order{N}$-body ones.
+More precisely, we formulate the following conjecture: \begin{conjecture} For a generic nonintegrable system, there exists a positive constant $\alpha > 0$ such that the ETH holds simultaneously for all $m$-body operators with $m < \alpha \particleNumber$ in the thermodynamic limit. \end{conjecture}

+Let $\alpha_\ast$ be the largest such constant.
+We first examine this conjecture for an idealized (pseudo)random-matrix description of chaotic many-body eigenstates~\cite{von2010proof, reimann2015generalization, Pappalardi_PhysRevLett2022z}.
+We then test Conjecture~\ref{conj_Conjecture} numerically for generic spin, Bose, and Fermi systems with local and few-body interactions, employing finite-size scaling of the bounds on the ETH measure~(Figure~\ref{fig_Numerics_ShortRangeEnsemble}).
+We compare the behavior of these numerical bounds, as we increase $N$ with $m/N$ held fixed, to the corresponding analytic behavior derived for idealized random-matrix descriptions of many-body eigenstates.
+The obtained agreement supports extrapolating the numerical results to the thermodynamic limit.
+This yields nontrivial lower bounds on $\alpha_{\ast}$ across approximately the central 40\% of the energy spectrum (Figure~\ref{fig_BoundsEnergyDependence}), thereby verifying Conjecture~\ref{conj_Conjecture} for the systems under investigation.

-Our result is directly applicable to \textit{any} few-body operators of interest in statistical mechanics and their thermal and quantum fluctuations without approximations, such as coarse-graining.
-In particular, our result implies that the ETH holds true even if we observe \textit{any} low-order fluctuations of \textit{any} few-body operators.
+These results suggest that our method remains effective even in analyzing systems with non-negligible finite-size effects, such as trapped ions and cold atoms, where the thermodynamic limit is inaccessible~\cite{trotzky2012probing, Langen2013-zj, clos2016time, kaufman2016quantum, neill2016ergodic, tang2018thermalization, gring2012relaxation, neyenhuis2017observation}.
+Moreover, our result applies directly to any few-body operator of interest in statistical mechanics, including their thermal and quantum fluctuations, without relying on coarse-graining or other approximations.
+In particular, the ETH is expected to hold even for \textit{arbitrary} low-order fluctuations of \textit{arbitrary} few-body operators.

-Our method also provides a quantitative criterion for deciding whether energy eigenstates of a system can be considered fully chaotic, which is applicable to systems with non-negligible finite-size effects, including ion and cold-atom systems, for which the thermodynamic limit cannot be taken~\cite{trotzky2012probing, langen2013local, clos2016time, kaufman2016quantum, neill2016ergodic, tang2018thermalization, gring2012relaxation, neyenhuis2017observation}.

-\paragraph{Unified measure for quantum-thermal equilibrium.---} While several measures and criteria of quantum-thermal equilibrium have been introduced in the literature~\cite{Goldstein2015, Goldstein2017, tasaki2016typicality, mori2018thermalization}, they cannot be applied to generic few-body operators because they are defined for specific choices of operators, such as those acting only on a subsystem.
+\paragraph{Unified measure for quantum-thermal equilibrium.---} While several measures and criteria of quantum-thermal equilibrium have been introduced in the literature~\cite{Goldstein2015, Goldstein2017, tasaki2016typicality, mori2018thermalization}, they are specifically formulated for particular classes of operators (such as subsystem observables and macroscopic observables) and not applicable to generic few-body operators.